Norwegian Wood

 clear they made my heart thump.
 I realized that I had never had

 occasion to look into her eyes like this.
-It was the first time the two of
+It was the first time the

 us had ever gone walking together or talked at such length.